 Inclusion Quality Mark 2013

-At St Andrews, we have a strong pastoral team.
-Miss Sue, (our Parent Partnership Leader), and Natasha, (our Family Support Worker) are dedicated to offering support to families and signposting them to further help where needed.
-Our Learning Mentor, Mr Collins supports children in school if they are experiencing difficulties relating to their wellbeing.
+At St Andrew’s, we have a strong pastoral team.
+Miss Sue, our Parent Partnership Leader, is dedicated to offering support to families and signposting them to further help where needed.
+Our Pupil Guidance and Support Leader, Mr Collins supports children in school if they are experiencing difficulties relating to their wellbeing.